 ---|---|---|---|

-Hydration | Nutrition and protection | Indirect via regeneration | Retains water effectively |
+Hydration | Nutrition and protection | Indirectly through regeneration | It retains water effectively |

 Tolerance | Very well tolerated | May irritate | Suitable for all skin types |

-Primary outcome | Nourished and soothed skin | Wrinkle reduction | Immediate hydration |
+Nourished and soothed skin | Wrinkle Reduction | Immediate hydration |

-Shea Butter Explained
+Shea Butter, Explained

 1. Shea Butter